 If God Still Breathes, Why Can't I?: Black Lives Matter and Biblical Authority

-Dr. Parker's experience of being taught to forsake her embodied identity in order to contort herself into the stifling construct of Whiteness is common among American Christians, regardless of their race, ethnicity, gender, or sexual orientation.
-This book calls the power structure behind this experience what it is: White supremacist authoritarianism.
+Dr. Parker's experience of being taught to forsake her embodied identity in order to contort herself into the stifling construct of whiteness is common among Christians in the United States, regardless of their race, ethnicity, gender, or sexual orientation.
+This book calls the power structure behind this experience what it is: white supremacist authoritarianism.

 This oppressive use of the Bible has been suffocating.
 To learn to breathe again, Dr. Parker says, we must "let God breathe in us."
 We must read the Bible as authoritative, but not authoritarian.
 We must become conscious of the particularity of our identities, as we also become conscious of the particular identities of the biblical authors from whom we draw inspiration.
 And we must trust and remember that as long as God still breathes, we can too.

 |Publisher||Wm.
 B. Eerdmans|

 Please provide your contact information.
 We will check this item's availability and get back to you soon with the price and expected time of delivery.